elmaxiboy/x-scraper/README.md

 It uses [Selenium](https://huggingface.co/) to simulate a Firefox webdriver, and 3 pre-trained, open-source models obtained from the [Hugging Face](https://huggingface.co/) repository.

 Due to the [anti-scrapping policies of X](https://x.com/en/tos), and to avoid getting my accout blocked due to [suspicious activity](https://github.com/elmaxiboy/x-scraper/blob/main/screenshots/common_errors/suspicious_login.png), this tool requires the user to put in a 2FA code while logging-in.
-The user must have a registered X account and [configured to use 2FA](https://help.x.com/en/managing-your-account/two-factor-authentication).For this purpose, during the development process [Microsoft Authenticator App](https://www.microsoft.com/de-de/security/mobile-authenticator-app) was used.
+The user must have a registered X account and [configured to use 2FA](https://help.x.com/en/managing-your-account/two-factor-authentication).
+For this purpose, during the development process [Microsoft Authenticator App](https://www.microsoft.com/de-de/security/mobile-authenticator-app) was used.

 ## Getting started